-I recomend planning for at least a week.
+I recommend planning for at least a week.
+Change or add different supplies and materials once a week.
 Changing the supplies or materials everyday does not give your preschoolers enough time to openly explore and experiment with the items you've added.

 Teachers should be encouraging and promote all attempts at this center.
-When a child says “That’s my spell!” and shows you a paper with many of the letters of his name on it, focus on his excitement of learning to print rather than the missing letters in his attempt!
+When a child says “That’s my spell!” and shows you a paper with many of the letters of his name on it or a bunch of 'scribbles', focus on his excitement of learning to print rather than the missing letters in his attempt!
 “Yes!
 These are many of the letters in your name!
 Can you tell me which letters you used to spell your name?”

 Remember that emerging writers in preschool cannot yet write, draw or cut with exact precision.
 These are skills they are still developing and it is the adults’ role to encourage more of it!

-The more practice they are allowed to explore the materials and experiment with how to use them, the more comfortable and agile they will become with them!
+The more time they are allowed to explore the materials and experiment with how to use them--without end-product expectations, the more comfortable and agile they will become with them!

 Materials needed: Name tag for each student, picture of each student, laminator

 You can make the name tags using construction paper, actual name tags purchased at a store or any paper!

 Print the child's name on the name tag.

 Tape the child's picture next to their name (use either a glue stick or tape.
 We found that using school glue "bleeds" the ink in the picture if it is printed on regular print paper rather than photo paper)